dressupgeekout/rite-club-web/README.md

   server will serve these "public" items directly from the `./public` folder next to this README.
 Otherwise, the value you'll probably want to set this to is: `https://s3-us-west-2.amazonaws.com/noxalasdotnet/public`.

+## License

+This software is licensed under a 2-clause BSD-style license.
+Refer to the LICENSE.md document for details.